SungardAS/condensation/README.md

 **New in 0.5.0**

 Use `m` instead of `module` if referencing a module that starts with `particles-` to minimize characters used.
-The `m` options will add `particles-` to the beginning of \<MODULE\> for you.
+The `m` option will add `particles-` to the beginning of \<MODULE\> for you.

     {{<CONDENSATION-HELPER> [m:<MODULE>] '<PATH_TO_PARTICLE>' [OPTIONS...]}}